laughtrey/cis202/README.md

-# CIS 202 - Introduction to Programming 2
+# CIS 202 - Introduction to Programming 2 - Big C++ by Cay Horstmann

 ## Projects

-### 1 Review
+### 5 Review
->Just review classes and how they operate.
+>Just review of Chapter 5 with classes and how they operate.
 Creating a student class and some functions.